Wehrman's Fishing Adventures

 Summary

-Get ready for some serious angling on the Brule River with Guide Cory.
-This half-day trip is perfect for experienced fishermen looking to target salmon, trout, and other species.
-Cory knows these waters like the back of his hand and will put you on the fish based on what's biting.
-You'll head out for four hours starting at 7 AM, with start times shifting throughout the year to hit peak fishing windows.
-All the gear is provided - just bring your license and be ready to cast.
-The base trip is for two anglers, but you can add more friends for $100 each if you want to make it a group outing.
-Cory will tailor the experience to your skill level and the current conditions, so you can expect a productive day on the water.
-Remember, deposits are non-refundable, so make sure you're good to go before booking.
+This half-day fishing trip on the Brule River is tailored for experienced anglers looking to land some big salmon and trout.
+Your guide, Cory, knows these waters like the back of his hand and will put you on the fish using his local expertise.
+The four-hour outing kicks off at 7 AM, with start times adjusting throughout the year to hit prime fishing windows.
+All the gear you need is provided – just bring your license and be ready to cast.
+The trip is set up for two anglers, but you can add more folks to your group for an extra fee.
+Cory will adapt the trip to match seasonal patterns, ensuring you're fishing the most productive spots.
+Whether you're after salmon, trout, or other species, this pro-level adventure on the Brule and nearby waters promises a solid day of fishing with an expert local guide.

 Skilled Angler's Dream: Brule River Fishing